SpatialNet-Final/SpatialNet-v0.0/README.md

 # SpatialNet-v0.0
-### The knowledge graph (KG) that conceptualizes spatial qualities and maps the spatial signs to these concepts.
+### The knowledge graph (KG) that conceptualizes spatial qualities and maps the spatial signs to these concepts. the KG will conceptualize the features extracted from any urban constructs. the features are extracted using deep neural network named SpatialFeaturesNet.
+SpatialNet and SpatialFeaturesNet build on a comprehensive model of urbanism https://link.springer.com/chapter/10.1007/978-3-319-92099-3_49 and

 ![a conceptual represntation of SpatialNet](https://user-images.githubusercontent.com/47088273/58963174-fe2d0a00-87ac-11e9-8b7e-f677bca329a6.jpg "Sample concepts of SpatialNet")